vladimirlojanica/ideas/README.md

 The internet has made it easy to leak sensitive or confidential information.
 A dedicate web proxy could scan all traffic for keywords that match known sensitive information and reject it.
 This requires users define what they deem sensitive.

-This is especially important as data is always being passively collected by web pages in Javascript.
+This is especially important as data is always being passively collected by web pages in JavaScript.

 Potential integration: